-The most common task when managing a replication process is to ensure that replication is taking place and that there have been no errors between the slave and the master.
+The most common task when managing a replication process is to ensure that replication is taking place and that there have been no errors between the replica and the source.

-which you must execute on each slave, provides information about
+REPLICA STATUS statement, which you must execute on

-the configuration and status of the connection between the slave
+status of the connection between the replica server and the

 The replication heartbeat information shown in the Performance